kquan/android-accounts-mock/README.md

 Download & Usage
 ----------------

-The easiest way is to download the latest release under the releases folder.
+The easiest way is to download the latest release under [releases](https://github.com/kquan/android-accounts-mock/releases).

 You may also choose the build the project from scratch.